hammad93/time_crypt/README.md

 1. Generate a new code and input lock time.
   - Save the cryptographic message.
 The SaaS will save a .txt file with the message from your web browser.
-  - The application will have a setting to enable saving the passcode to your exposed IP address, it is off by default.
 2. Enter the code into your padlock(s) and lock the safe.
 3. Check the status of the lock and unlock time.
 All time unlocked codes will automatically be exposed.
   - To decrypt from an anonymous source, the SaaS can reads the message saved in step 1 in the `unlock` api and return the passcode if it's past the lock time.